 Burnout is a term often heard within the workplace setting, especially with the rise of work-from-home practices adding to the stress of previous years.
 Burnout is officially recognized by the World Health Organization as a medical diagnosis that may apply to individuals exhibiting symptoms of constant exhaustion and increased feelings of negativity towards their job, which affects their productivity.

-There is a myriad of symptoms and signs that everyone feels when they’re on the brink of burnout.
+There are a myriad of symptoms and signs that everyone feels when they’re on the brink of burnout.
 Everybody embodies a different combination of burnout signs, so take the time to listen to the signals from your body and mind.
 Catch the signs early to prevent the consequences from affecting your health and career.

 Be wary of surrounding yourself with negativity and focus on cultivating relationships based on trust and respect.
 Develop friendships in your workplace to build stronger bonds with your colleagues.
 Understand the team you are working with and its dynamics to figure out how you fit in the bigger picture.
 Having a strong team bond gives you peace of mind when taking time off and makes work more enjoyable.
 They can also help you shoulder the burden when the stress gets too much.